michalpopek/dotfiles/README.md

 chsh -s $(which zsh)
 ```

-You need to log out and log in for changes to be applied.
+5. Log out and log in for changes to be applied.

-5. Run chezmoi to put all of the config file into their places.
+6. Run chezmoi to put all of the config files into their places.

 ```sh
 chezmoi apply